gbif/hp-ejt/_posts/2025-3-4-disentis.md

 A recent demonstration of the principles of the ‘Libroscope’ was the launch of data portals for the [_European Journal of Taxonomy_](https://data.europeanjournaloftaxonomy.eu/) (_EJT_) and the [_Biodiversity Data Journal_](https://data.bdj.pensoft.net/), as part of the [GBIF hosted portal programme](https://www.gbif.org/hosted-portals).
 The new portals showcase the data contained within taxonomic literature published by the journals, making use of the workflow originally developed by [Plazi](https://plazi.org/) and partners to extract re-usable data from articles traditionally locked in static PDF files.
 Once created, these data objects then flow into platforms such as [GBIF](https://www.gbif.org/dataset/search?publishing_org=a064f300-1bc8-41ea-9364-b864ef4e8938), [Catalogue of Life](https://www.catalogueoflife.org/), [ChecklistBank](https://www.checklistbank.org/) and the [BiodiversityPMC](https://biodiversitypmc.sibils.org/), and are stored in the [Biodiversity Literature Repository](https://biolitrepo.org/) at [Zenodo](https://zenodo.org/) hosted by [CERN](https://home.cern/).
 This process enables data on new species and the location of related specimens cited in the literature to be openly accessible in near-real time, and available for long-term access.

->“By repositioning scientific publications as an essential part of the research cycle, the Disentis Roadmap encourages publishers and the scientific community to move beyond open access towards FAIR access,” said Laurence Bénichou, founder and liaison officer of the European Journal of Taxonomy.
-“Proactively ensuring data quality and dissemination is the core mission of the European Journal of Taxonomy.
-In this way, EJT enhances the immediate discoverability and usability of the taxonomic information it publishes, making it more valuable to the scientific community as a whole.
+>“By repositioning scientific publications as an essential part of the research cycle, the Disentis Roadmap encourages publishers and the scientific community to move beyond open access towards FAIR access,” said Laurence Bénichou, founder and liaison officer of the _European Journal of Taxonomy_.
+“Proactively ensuring data quality and dissemination is the core mission of the _European Journal of Taxonomy_.
+In this way, _EJT_ enhances the immediate discoverability and usability of the taxonomic information it publishes, making it more valuable to the scientific community as a whole.
 Adherence to the Disentis vision marks a crucial step in the liberation and enrichment of knowledge about biodiversity.”

 >The Chief Executive Officer of Meise Botanic Garden, Steven Dessein, who attended the Disentis Symposium, commented: “Meise Botanic Garden fully supports the Disentis Roadmap, which builds on the foundation laid by the Bouchout Declaration.
 Open biodiversity data is essential to tackling today’s pressing environmental challenges, from biodiversity loss to climate change.”